 Helmets are more concerned with protecting your skull and face than your hearing.
 Noise levels are considered comfort details rather than safety issues.

 So much so that most helmets do not include a dB rating on their helmets.
 Snell, DOT, and ECE standards are more about saving your life.

-However a good helmet will certainly get you part of the way towards protected hearing.
+However, a good helmet will undoubtedly get you part of the way towards protected hearing.

 A half helmet or “skull bucket” will do little or nothing to protect your hearing.

 Similarly, ¾ open face helmets are only marginally better.

 Remember, it’s about wind deflection.
 Modular helmets are better than ¾ helmets in the closed riding position, but the jaw hinge still adds wind resistance and turbulence.
 A full-face helmet is the best option.

 Of course, a quality helmet will be better than a super cheapo helmet.

 I have a <$100 discount store helmet that I bought in desperation that I swear is made of plastic and packing Styrofoam.
 Uncomfortable and LOUD.